MattZK/video-pi/README.md

 See [NOTICE](./NOTICE) and [LICENSE](./LICENSE) for license information.

-[^1]: Video Pi uses the excellent [http://www.mpv.io/](mpv media player) with the FFmpeg library, which supports MPEG-2, H.263/MPEG-4 Part 2 (DivX, .avi, .mpeg), H.264/MPEG-4 AVC (.mp4, .mov, .mkv), Windows Media Video (.wmv), VP8 (.webm), Theora (.ogv), any many other codecs.
+[^1]: VideoPi uses the excellent [http://www.mpv.io/](mpv media player) with the FFmpeg library, which supports MPEG-2, H.263/MPEG-4 Part 2 (DivX, .avi, .mpeg), H.264/MPEG-4 AVC (.mp4, .mov, .mkv), Windows Media Video (.wmv), VP8 (.webm), Theora (.ogv), any many other codecs.

-[^2]: Video Pi can read USB flash drives formatted on Windows (FAT, NTFS), Mac (HFS+), or Linux (ext4 etc).
+[^2]: VideoPi can read USB flash drives formatted on Windows (FAT, NTFS), Mac (HFS+), or Linux (ext4 etc).

-[^3]: Video Pi is a set of configuration files and scripts on top of [http://www.archlinuxarm.org/](ArchLinux ARM) GNU/Linux distribution.
+[^3]: VideoPi is a set of configuration files and scripts on top of [http://www.archlinuxarm.org/](ArchLinux ARM) GNU/Linux distribution.
 It uses udevil to manage USB flash drive mounting and mpv to play the videos.